DFE-Digital/teaching-vacancies-design-history/app/posts/2025-02-24-adding-a-savings-methodology-and-vision-statement.md

   - general_updates
 ---

-To share the Teaching Vacancies' savings figure methodology more widely, we needed to publish our methodology.
-This was completed in September 2024.
+To make the Teaching Vacancies savings figure methodology more widely accessible, we published it in September 2024.

-We also wanted to provide a vision statement to improve the clarity on the service eligibility and our ability to accept integrations with applicant tracking systems (ATS).
+We also published a vision statement to clarify service eligibility and define our approach to accepting integrations with applicant tracking systems (ATS).

 ## What we have done